sergi-casbas/ArrestDB/README.md

 The library supports both multiplexing and autentication, wich makes your connections more secure and flexible over internet.

+Library can be used as standalone functions (dbapi.js) or as a class dbapiClass.js, class will be prefered mode due its compactness and capabilities (use more than one connection in the same page)

-Library API mapped available functions:
+Class API mapped available functions:
+* constructor(serverULR)
-* create(serverURL, tableName, itemJSON, onSuccess, onError)
+* create(tableName, itemJSON, onSuccess, onError)
-* read(serverURL, tableName, itemId, onSuccess, onError)
+* read(tableName, itemId, onSuccess, onError)
-* readAll(serverURL, tableName, onSuccess, onError)
+* readAll(tableName, onSuccess, onError)
-* update(serverURL, tableName, itemId, itemJSON, onSuccess, onError)
+* update(tableName, itemId, itemJSON, onSuccess, onError)
-* remove(serverURL, tableName, itemId, onSuccess, onError)
+* remove(tableName, itemId, onSuccess, onError)

-Multiplexing functions:
+Multiplexing functions (To-Do put inside class):
 * openDatabase(databaseName)
 * closeDatabase()

-Autentication functions:
+Autentication functions (To-Do put inside class):
 * autenticate(serverURL, apikey, onSuccess, onError)
 * deautenticate()
 * keepAlive(onSuccess, onError)